Have your say on who is the next PCC

 Register to vote

 To be able to vote, you must be on the electoral register.
-The deadline to register to vote is midnight on Monday 19 April.
-It takes just five minutes to apply online at gov.uk/register-to-vote
+It takes just five minutes to apply to vote online.

 Once registered you can cast your vote by post, in person in a polling station or by appointing someone you trust to vote on your behalf, which is known as a proxy vote.

 PCCs are currently elected using the Supplementary Vote system.
 You make a first and second choice when you vote.

 If no candidate gets more than 50% of the first choice votes, all except the top two candidates are eliminated.
 If your first choice candidate is eliminated, and your second choice vote is for one of the top two, your second choice is counted.

 The PARO for the election has published information about the election for voters.

 How do you protect postal voting from fraud?

 When voting by post, you should mark your vote on the ballot paper in secret, and seal the envelope yourself.

 You will be asked to give your date of birth and signature when applying for a postal or proxy vote.
 When you return your postal voting pack you will again be asked for your signature and date of birth, and these will be checked against those you have already provided in order to confirm your identity.